melton3413/Project-13/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- Ansible automation helps considerably with the representation of Infrastructure as Code (IAC).
+IAC involves provisioning and management of computing infrastructure and related configuration through machine-processable definition files.

 The [ELK-install](https://github.com/melton3413/Project-13/blob/main/Ansible/install-elk.yml) playbook implements the following tasks: